War (Marvel Comics): Gazer

+Gazer is a mutant astronaut who was stationed alone on a NASA observation space station, due to the unusual metabolism he possessed as his mutant power, whereby he could absorb harmful radiation and process it to gain sustenance.
+Gazer lost his powers on M-Day, along with 90% of mutants.
+Some time later, Gazer was teleported to Apocalypse's ship and forced to battle Dr. Foster, a human archeologist who had stumbled upon Apocalypse's tomb, for the "right" to become War, Horseman of Apocalypse.
+Gazer would have lost the battle if it were not for Ozymandias, Apocalypse's servant.
+Ozymandias told Gazer that he would owe him.

+As War, Gazer was sent to battle the X-Men and Sentinel Squad O*N*E. Upon returning to Apocalypse's sphinx, he was approached by Ozymandias, who wanted his debt repaid.
+War, no longer Gazer, did not fulfill his oath and instead revealed the truth to Apocalypse about Ozymandias' treachery.
+During a heated battle against the X-Men, Ozymandias kills Gazer, taking vengeance on him.

 15th century incarnation

 Not much is known about this incarnation of War.
 He was chosen by Apocalypse in the fifteenth century to become his horseman and lead his army, the Riders of the Dark.
 This army was so fierce and powerful that most people presumed it was just a myth used to scare soldiers before their first battle.
 It was no myth at all, and it precisely was what people thought it was, fierce and strong.
 In most of their battles, the only soldier who had to fight was War, who would single-handedly defeat hordes of men just by himself.

 In 1459, the Riders of the Dark appeared in Romania where Vlad Ţepeş' army was fighting against the Ottomans and emerged victorious.
 Unfortunately for Vlad (who would become Dracula), War defeated Dracula's army.
 The survivors fled for their life, abandoning Dracula on the field who stood his ground and faced War but ultimately fell.